Dazzoo/natours-frontend/README.md

 # Natours Frontend

 This is the frontend app for the Natours project, which is a fictional nature tours booking website.
-This project is developed using Next.js, CSS, and JavaScript.
+This project is developed using Next.js, CSS, Tailwind and JavaScript.

 You can see production DEMO here: https://natours-frontend-c8da54608917.herokuapp.com